learn-co-curriculum/phase-3-ruby-building-applications-requiring-files/README.md

-As we expand our understanding of programming in Ruby and start to work with larger, more complex applications, we'll start to see more pieces and components being added - run files, environment files, to start.
+As we expand our understanding of programming in Ruby and start to work with larger, more complex applications, we'll start to see more pieces and components being added &mdash; run files and environment files to start.
 Then, we'll start seeing things like database folders and before long, we'll see many files in many folders, all doing their small part for the application.

 With all these files separated out into different folders, how is it that they are able to work together?
 In this lesson, we're going to provide an answer to this question and take a deeper look at requiring files.

 ## Classes Defined in the Same File

 Let's take a look at a pair of example classes to get started.
 If we define two classes in the same file, we can interact with both classes immediately after they are defined.
-Imagine if the following 'belongs-to' / 'has-many' example between `Garden` and `Plant` classes:
+Consider the following 'belongs-to' / 'has-many' association between `Garden` and `Plant` classes:

 ```ruby